Willy-Kimura/WindowsThemeListener/README.md

 # Donate

-If you like my projects and would love to support me, consider donating via [BuyMeACoffee](https://www.buymeacoffee.com/willykimura).
-All donations are optional and are greatly appreciated. 🙏
+If you love my projects and would like to support me, consider donating via [BuyMeACoffee](https://www.buymeacoffee.com/willykimura).
+All donations are optional and are greatly appreciated.

 *Made with* 💛 *by* [*Willy Kimura*]([https://github.com/Willy-Kimura)